paritytech/polkadot-sdk/src/api/chainHead_unstable_call.md

 `output` is the hexadecimal-encoded output of the runtime function call.

-No more event will be generated with this `subscriptionId`.
+No more event will be generated with this `subscription`.

 ### inaccessible